cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 Decred tickets have experienced a near-linear uptrend in DCR denominated price as more coins enter circulation through the block subsidy.
 Given an average daily flow of 4,425 ticket related transactions, the ticket price (white) enacts an upwards gravity on both the mean and median transaction sizes.

 Mean DCR transaction size has generally followed this ticket price trend closely.
-Prior to privacy mixing, a mean transaction size of around 80DCR represented 62% of the then ticket price (130DCR), consistent with the cummulative transaction counts metric.
+Prior to privacy mixing, a mean transaction size of around 80DCR represented 62% of the then ticket price (130DCR), consistent with the cumulative transaction counts metric.
 Following privacy mixing, an increased volume of smaller sized transactions lead to a decrease in both mean and median size.

 The median DCR transaction size has shown an inverse correlation to coin price, a similar trend observed through Bitcoin's history.
 As the USD value of coins increase, an equivalent denomination of USD value can be stored or transferred in a smaller volume of coins.
 It is also indicative of increased usage by smaller, retail level users purchasing coins during bullish markets and peaks in market attention.
 The inverse is also true where bear market users are dominated by larger, long term holders with higher conviction.